openkamer/tkapi/README.md

 [![PyPI version](https://badge.fury.io/py/tkapi.svg)](https://badge.fury.io/py/tkapi)
 Python ORM and bindings for the [Tweede Kamer](https://tweedekamer.nl) [Open Data Portaal](https://opendata.tweedekamer.nl) OData API.

+A pure Python interface for the Tweede Kamer API with type annotations for easy data model discovery.

-Requires Python 3.5+
+Requires Python 3.5+.

-You are welcome to open an issue if you have any problems, questions or suggestions.
+Please create an issue if you have any problems, questions or suggestions.

 ## Installation
 ```